Icinga/icingaweb2-module-director/doc/82-Changelog.md

 ### User Interface
 * FIX: allow switching DB config while connection is failing (#2300)
+* FIX: show Override button when all Fields belong to Field Categories (#2303)

 next patch release (will be 1.8.1)
 ----------------------------------